sigdial/sigdial2015/index.md

   Researchers' Roundtable on Spoken Dialog Systems, August 31 - September 1, 2015; Prague, Czech Republic

-*Important note for non-EU citizens*:  All citizens of countries outside the Schengen area must have a passport valid for at least 3 months after departure date in order to travel into an EU country.
+### Important note for non-EU citizens

+All citizens of countries outside the Schengen area must have a passport valid for at least 3 months after departure date in order to travel into an EU country.